 - Do I need employer’s liability insurance?
 If you employ other drivers, this might be a legal requirement.

-Comparing HGV insurance online can be a practical way to see how insurers differ on excesses, optional extras, claims support, and the kinds of HGV risk they are most comfortable covering.
-For many operators, the useful comparison is not just the premium, but whether the cover feels workable for the vehicle, the load, and the day-to-day reality of being on the road.
+Comparing HGV insurance online can be a practical way to see how insurers differ on excesses, optional extras, claims support, vehicle security expectations, driver restrictions, and the kinds of heavy goods vehicle risks they are most comfortable covering.
+For many operators, the useful comparison is not just the premium, but whether the cover looks workable for the lorry, the cargo, the drivers, and the contract commitments attached to the job.

-There are lots of HGV insurance providers in the UK, and they do not all approach claims, underwriting, and customer service in the same way.
-Looking at reviews, broker guidance, and the level of support offered can help you understand not just who is cheapest, but who may be easier to deal with when you actually need help.
+There are lots of HGV insurance providers in the UK, and they do not all approach underwriting, claims handling, documentation, or service in the same way.
+Looking at reviews, broker support, insurer requirements, payment options, claims contact routes, and important exclusions can help you understand not just who looks competitive on price, but who may be easier to deal with if something goes wrong, a delivery is delayed, and the vehicle is off the road.

 Extra Cover You Might Need